danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/README.md

   - how to data factories to seed the db and to create dtos in tests
   - how to set up Docker (I figured it out on the Docker branch (https://github.com/danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/tree/Docker) but the H2DatabaseConfiguration script is problematic)
 - I recommend you watch this nice video regarding coroutines and the different strategies available: https://www.youtube.com/watch?v=ahTXElHrV0c

-### TLDR
-- Clone the project, run it (it's set up by default with H2), then go to /test/requests.http and run the requests one by one.
-- There is a automatic seed on start up because of this config in application.yml: spring.profiles.active=seed.